Market Analysts see Diebold Nixdorf Incorporated [DBD] gaining to $6. Time to buy?

 Diebold Nixdorf Incorporated [DBD] Insider Position Details

-93 institutional holders increased their position in Diebold Nixdorf Incorporated [NYSE:DBD] by around 9,158,659 shares.
-Additionally, 106 investors decreased positions by around 6,050,314 shares, while 35 investors held positions by with 58,131,927 shares.
-The mentioned changes placed institutional holdings at 73,340,900 shares, according to the latest SEC report filing.
-DBD stock had 31 new institutional investments in for a total of 2,433,644 shares, while 36 institutional investors sold positions of 770,949 shares during the same period.
+Positions in Diebold Nixdorf Incorporated stocks held by institutional investors increased at the end of February and at the time of the February reporting period, where 91 institutional holders increased their position in Diebold Nixdorf Incorporated [NYSE:DBD] by around 9,147,218 shares.
+Additionally, 106 investors decreased positions by around 6,046,533 shares, while 36 investors held positions by with 58,159,715 shares.
+The mentioned changes placed institutional holdings at 73,353,466 shares, according to the latest SEC report filing.
+DBD stock had 29 new institutional investments in for a total of 2,409,666 shares, while 35 institutional investors sold positions of 770,545 shares during the same period.